Lauren Price

-Lauren Louise Price (born 25 June 1994) is a Welsh professional boxer, former amateur boxer and former kickboxer and footballer.
-She has held the unified WBA, WBC, IBF, IBO, and Ring female welterweight since March 7, 2025.
-She was the first-ever female British professional boxing champion having won the welterweight title on 6 May 2023 and holding it until vacating the belt when she became World champion.
+Lauren Louise Price (born 25 June 1994) is a British professional boxer and former kickboxer and footballer.
+She has held the unified WBA, WBC, IBF, IBO, and Ring female welterweight championship since 2025.
+She was the first-ever female British professional boxing champion having won the welterweight title in 2023 and holding it until vacating the belt when she became World champion.
 While representing Wales in the amateur sport she won a bronze medal at the 2014 Commonwealth Games, becoming the first Welsh woman to win a Commonwealth Games boxing medal.
 Four years later she surpassed this achievement by winning gold at the 2018 Commonwealth Games, followed by a gold at the 2019 World Championships.
 While representing Great Britain, she won gold medals at the 2019 European Games and 2020 Summer Olympics.

 As an amateur, Price was simultaneously the holder of the Olympic Games, World, European Games and Commonwealth Games titles at Middleweight through 2019 and 2021, with the European championship (the EBA continental championship distinct from the European Games) being the only major prize eluding her, despite winning three bronze medals.

 Price also played football for several years with Cardiff City, winning the inaugural season of the Welsh Premier Women's Football League in 2013.
 Having captained Wales at under-19 level, she made her senior debut in 2012.
 She gave up playing football in 2014 to focus on her boxing career.

 Early life

-Price was born in Newport, Wales but grew up in Bargoed, Caerphilly, where she was brought up by her grandparents.
+Price was born in Newport, but grew up in Bargoed, where she was brought up by her grandparents.
 She attended Heolddu Comprehensive School in Bargoed.
 She showed a keen interest in several sports, taking up football, netball, and kickboxing at the age of ten, the last after encouragement from her grandfather.
 As a kickboxer, Price won a silver medal at a World Championships event in Athens in 2007 at the age of 13, competing against opponents twice her age, and became the youngest ever competitor in the British Championships.
 She went on to become a four-time world champion and six-time European champion in the sport and later competed in Taekwondo.